Racial & Social Justice Learning Community

 Jazmin Duran

 Jazmin has spent four years working in behavioral health, specializing in Applied Behavior Analysis (ABA) therapy, where she provided direct services to youth with autism diagnoses.
 Her work is rooted in a deep passion for supporting individuals and she is committed to creating meaningful, positive change in their lives.
 Alongside her professional dedication to behavioral health, Jazmin is also passionate about women’s advocacy, striving to empower and uplift women in her community.
-Jazmin holds a BA in Spanish and a BA in Psychology, both from Eastern Washington University, and is bilingual, speaking Spanish fluently.
-She enjoys connecting with local organizations and collaborating with them to ensure that resources are accessible to the Spokane community.
+Jazmin holds a BA in Spanish and a BA in Psychology, both from Eastern Washington University.
+She enjoys connecting with local organizations and individuals, collaborating with them to ensure that resources are shared to the Spokane community.
 Jazmin’s commitment to both advocacy and service drives her work, as she continues to be a compassionate and proactive advocate for those in need of support.

 YWCA is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.